 - User-friendly and reliable apps

-- No logs (audited twice)
+- No logs (audited four times so far)

 - Strong encryption standards with full support for WireGuard